kxz18/gp-vae/model/README.md

 # Instructions

 ## Requirements
- - pytorch_geometric  # Maybe you need to refer to its documentation for installation
+ - pytorch_geometric  # Please refer to its documentation for installation
  - pytorch_lightning
  - rdkit